felipejoribeiro/this-person-docs/programming/webdev/backend/flask/02_flask_basic_application.md

     return '<h1>Hello World!</h1>'
 ```

 If you get the `AttributeError: module 'importlib._bootstrap' has no attribute 'SourceFileLoader'` error, maybe your python version is off, or a lib maybe.

+To run the app, just run the following commands: `export FLASK_APP=hello.py` and `flask run`.

+There is other way another way of initiating the development server, with .

 If everything is ok you can enter the provided link and see your `/` endpoint.
 If you try to access any other, it will result in an `404 - not found` page.
 This way of serving the the app is intended just for development.
 The proper way of serving in production will be discussed further.